Skip to Content

 Bold and Aggressive Lawyers Defending You in Court

-Most white collar crimes are financial crimes performed by businesspeople.
-If you are facing white collar crime charges, you will need an experienced lawyer to defend you against harsh accusations.
+Most white-collar crimes are financial crimes performed by businesspeople.
+If you are facing white-collar crime charges, you will need an experienced lawyer to defend you against harsh accusations.
 There are many types of white collar crimes charged in Louisiana, and Precht Law Firm can defend you against the following charges:

 When you work with Precht Law Firm, we will explore the details of your situation to determine the prosecutor’s potential case against you and help you plan your next steps, whether this means negotiating a plea on your behalf to lower the charges and penalties or putting up an aggressive fight in trial.